zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_attestation_integration_guide.rst

 ^^^^^^^^^^^^
 The provisioning of the initial attestation key is out of scope of the service and this document.
 It is assumed that device maker provisions the unique asymmetric key pair during the manufacturing process.
-The following API is defined to retrieve the attestation key pair from platform layer.
-Software integrators **must** port this interface according to their SoC design and make sure that key pair is available by Crypto service:

-- ``tfm_plat_get_initial_attest_key()``: Retrieve the initial attestation key pair from platform layer.

-In TF-M project the attestation key is retrieved by initial attestation service.
-The key is registered and unregistered to the Crypto service by attestation service with ``psa_import_key()`` and ``psa_destroy_key()`` API calls for further usage.
-See in ``attestation_key.c``.
-In other implementation if the attestation key is directly retrieved by the Crypto service then this key handling is not necessary.
+Software integrators **must** make sure that ``TFM_BUILTIN_KEY_SLOT_IAK`` is available via the Crypto service, which will then be used by the Attestation partition to perform the required signing operations via the PSA crypto interface.

 Symmetric key algorithm based attestation
 -----------------------------------------